bkil/gemiweb0/doc/js-choices.md

 * Implementation complexity: high if done per standard
 * Reason: automatic semicolon insertion as called for by the standard is very complicated to both implement and remember.
 * Restriction: terminate or begin every statement with a `;`.
 You can leave out `;` either before the end of a block (end of program or before `}`) or after the start of a block (start of program or after `{`)
+* Standard: JS1

+### write to standard output

+* Verdict: Partial
+* Restriction: only a single argument is allowed for console.log() without any formatting
+* Incidence rate: low in web code, high in command line and server CGI code
+* Reason: Turing-completeness
+* Solution: console.log
+* Workaround: some other API that can open and write to a file descriptor
+* Standard: Node.js, IE8, Firefox 4, Chrome 4, Opera 11, Safari 3.1

 ### block scope braces